 Whilst the feared object or situation may seem, to other people, to be ridiculous or silly, the person who suffers from the phobia knows only too well that the Anxiety that they experience is real enough.

-For many years Psychologists have been aware that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the phobic person “believes” that the object or situation they fear represents danger to them, then they will experience real fear.
+It is now widely accepted that our minds are more than capable of producing a real biological reaction to any given situation and so as long as the phobic person “believes” that the object or situation they fear represents danger to them, then they will experience real fear.

 The majority of people who do suffer with Decidophobia understand that their fear is “irrational” but continue to experience it regardless of this knowledge.

 Symptoms of Decidophobia

 The symptoms of Decidophobia are very similar to other specific phobias and will often include: